+Section Subsection

-Section Subsection Report Overview Report Summary Provides a high-level overview of report findings.
+Report Overview Report Summary

+Provides a high-level overview of report findings.
 Editable overview of vulnerabilities, including the date of the scan, the project name, and the total number of vulnerabilities.

+Issue Summary

-Issue Summary Chart of issues grouped by a selected attribute such as category, kingdom, or analysis type.
-You can present the information in a table or as a pie chart or bar chart.
-Issue Breakdown by OWASP Top Ten Issue Breakdown by OWASP Top Ten Chart of issues grouped by a selected attribute such as category,
+Chart of issues grouped by a selected attribute such as category, kingdom, or analysis type.
+You can present the information in a table, pie chart, or bar chart.

-Section Subsection Provides a chart of issues organized by OWASP top ten security risks. kingdom, or analysis type.
-You can present the information in a table or as a pie chart or bar chart.
-Results Outline Vulnerabilities by OWASP Top Ten Provides an outline of the results that Fortify Static Code Analyzer produced during the scan.
-List of the vulnerabilities organized by the OWASP Top Ten.
-You can select listing to further refine and organize the vulnerabilities that Fortify Audit Workbench provides in the report.
+Section Subsection Issue Breakdown by OWASP Top Ten <year> Provides a chart of issues organized by OWASP top ten security risks.</year> Issue Breakdown by OWASP Top Ten < year > Chart of issues grouped by a selected attribute such as category, kingdom, or analysis type.
+You can present the information in a table, pie chart, or bar chart.
+Results Outline Provides an outline of the results that Fortify Static Code Analyzer produced during the scan.
+Vulnerabilities by OWASP Top Ten Vear> List of the vulnerabilities organized by the OWASP Top Ten.
+You can select the listing to further refine and organize the vulnerabilities that Fortify Audit Workbench provides in the report.